validatorjs/validator.js/README.md

 ### Strings only

-This library validates and sanitizes strings only.

-**Repeat: this library validates and sanitizes strings only**.
+**This library validates and sanitizes strings only.**

-Passing input that isn't a string will be an error in an upcoming release.
 If you're not sure if your input is a string, coerce it using `input + ''`.
+Passing anything other than a string is an error.

 ### Validators